-Gravel/Lime: With horse trailers constantly coming and going, we are always needing to “manicure” our driveways and paths.
+Gravel/Lime: With horse trailers constantly coming and going, we are always needing to maintain our driveways and paths.
 Gateways are a magnet for mud, so putting crushed limestone down eliminates the problem!
 Contact us for information on how to donate a load of gravel.
 It’s easier than you think… make a phone call, pay over the phone, and they deliver it right here!

 Dog Collars/Leashes/Toys: When we pull a dog, all they come with is a paper collar with their ID number on it, sometimes not even that.
-When they leave us, we like to send them with a collar (med-large sizes are most needed), a leash, and a few toys.
+When they leave us, we like to send them with a collar (medium sizes are most needed), a leash, and a few toys.
 Some of our dogs have never had toys before, and we like to provide a variety for training and entertainment purposes.
 A mentally stimulated dog is a well behaved dog!

 Dog Beds: After a long day on the farm, the dogs in our program come inside and crash on their beds.
 When adopted out, we often send their beds with them so they have a familiar spot in their new home.
 We are always in need of new dog beds (or gently used beds that can be put in the washing machine).